willhaslett/covid-19-growth/README.md

 This repo aims to provide:
 - A sensible starting point and some useful functions for COVID-19 reporting/analysis/modeling using Pandas/Python
-- CSV and JSON Data structures for use outside of Pandas, e.g., app development
+- CSV and JSON Data structures for use outside of Pandas

  ```